leske42/Git-workshop-piscine-/README.md

 *it is actually fun to read back old commit messages if you have the time*

 Try the following: go to one of your projects where you committed a lot.
 Commit all of your recent changes (if any).
 Use `git log` to view your previous commits.
 Select one and copy the *commit hash* from the top.
 Use `git checkout <commit hash>` and see what changed.
-Use `git checkout master` (or whatever branch you were on) to return.
+Use `git checkout -` to return.

 #### Remote repositories | git push
 Remote repositories are like this one - they are not stored locally on your computer.
 You can connect a local repository (that you have on your computer) with a remote one.